thanhit95/basic_ml_learning/README.md

-# My notes
+# MY BASIC MACHINE LEARNING

+## NUMPY
+Some stuffs with numpy.

+## PRACTIVE
+Practise several learning models.

+## MY NOTES
-Store my notes which are taken while reading
+Store my notes which are taken while reading.

-Notes are stored in Issues tab (because I can use label for managing notes)
+Notes are stored in Issues tab (because I can use label for managing notes).